Solutions of Yang-Mills theory in four-dimensional de Sitter space: Tensor fields

 \rem{2.6.2} The tangent bundle $TM$ is isomorphic to $T^{1,0}M$, while the bundle $T^{0,1}M$ is isomorphic to the so called {\it cotangent bundle} $T^*M$ defined analogously to Definition 2.4.1 before.

-\defn{2.6.3} The {\it exterior algebra} over a vector space $V$ denoted as $\bigwedge V$ is the algebra\footnote{Plainly speaking, it is a linear combination of all possible (finitely many) anti--symmetrized tensor products of vectors in $V$.} generated by the so called {\it wedge product} $\wedge$ satisfying
+\defn{2.6.3} The {\it exterior algebra} over a vector space $V$ -- denoted as $\bigwedge V$ -- is the algebra\footnote{Plainly speaking, it is a linear combination of all possible (finitely many) anti-symmetrized tensor products of vectors in $V$.} generated by the so called {\it wedge product} $\wedge$ satisfying

 for all $v_1,v_2 \in V$.
 A subspace of $\bigwedge V$ consisting of linear combinations of $k$--fold wedge products of vectors in $V$ is denoted $\bigwedge^k (V)$.